Temperature-insensitive tunable and stable Fabry-Perot cavity for atomic physics: Abstract

 \section{Abstract}

-Optical Fabry-Perot cavities are crucial tools for metrology experiments, where they achieve extreme length stability, and for some atomic physics experiments, where tunability to atomic transitions enables atom-light interactions.
-However, achieving both frequency stability and tunability in a single cavity has remained a challenge, forcing metrology experiments exploiting atom-cavity interactions to rely on external active feedback systems to stabilize the length of the cavity.
-Here, we describe a piezoelectrically-tunable cavity with a cancellation of the coefficient of thermal expansion at around $5^\circ\mathrm{C}$, achieving fractional frequency instabilities at the $4\times 10^{-13}$ level for 1~s integration time.
+Optical Fabry-Perot cavities are crucial tools for metrology experiments, where they achieve extreme length stability and now can serve as highly proficient references for probing fine atomic transitions.
+For some atomic physics experiments however, tunability of the system to atomic transitions enables atom-light interactions.
+Achieving both frequency stability and tunability in a single cavity has remained a challenge, forcing metrology experiments exploiting atom-cavity interactions to rely on external active feedback systems to stabilize the length of the cavity.
+Here, we describe a piezoelectrically-tunable cavity with a cancellation of the coefficient of thermal expansion at around $5^\circ\mathrm{C}$, achieving a fractional frequency instability of $4\times 10^{-13}$ level for 1~s integration time.
 This advance eliminates the need for external stabilization in many atom-cavity experiments, making this design ideal for applications such as ultra-stable superradiant lasers and other cavity quantum electrodynamics experiments.